 - For uppercase abbreviations, do not use periods, as in the UK for the United

 Footnotes are a form of references you can use.
-MLA format also accepts footnotes.
+MLA format requires footnotes.
 They are generally used when you are providing background information regarding a matter.
-Moreover, a properly-formatted footnote helps the audience to stay focused.
+Moreover, a properly formatted footnote helps the audience to stay focused.

 You simply put a superscript numeric number with the word or phrase you want to explain or provide information about.
 At the end of the page, you will provide explanations, translation or any other relevant information that you were referring to.